Return Fire: Reception

-GamePro gave the 3DO version a positive review, describing it as "a combination of the best parts of playing Capture the flag, Desert Strike, and Micro Machines."
-The reviewer complimented the easy-to-master controls, the graphics, and the strong sense of humor.
-The review team of Electronic Gaming Monthly gave it their "Game of the Month" award, applauding the two-player mode, classical soundtrack, graphics, and general fun of the game.
-Ed Semrad summarized "In an industry flooded with sports and fighting carts, this comes as a breath of fresh air."
-A reviewer for Next Generation also praised the classical soundtrack and the two-player mode, though he added that with its huge number of levels, the game is great fun to play even in single-player mode.
-He further stated that the graphics and sound effects make causing destruction in the game more fun.
+Return Fire on the 3DO received generally favorable reception from critics.
+GamePros Manny LaMancha described it as "a combination of the best parts of playing Capture the flag, Desert Strike, and Micro Machines".
+LaMancha complimented the easy-to-master controls, the graphics, and the strong sense of humor.
+Electronic Gaming Monthlys four reviewers gave it their "Game of the Month" award, applauding the two-player mode, classical soundtrack, graphics, and general fun of the game.
+Ed Semrad summarized "In an industry flooded with sports and fighting carts, this comes as a breath of fresh air".
+Next Generation praised the classical soundtrack and the two-player mode.
+They stated that the game is very fun even in single-player mode due to its large number of levels, and that the graphics and sound effects make causing destruction the in-game destruction more entertaining.